 During my traveling years I tried to learn as much as I could.
 Over time I added a working knowledge of Hebrew and Spanish.
 I can count and greet in a few other languages ;-) Would love to get my German sorted.

-Room/s in main house.
-Sometimes we move volunteers to the dormitory depending on our personal guests.
+We have a dedicated dormitory for volunteers.
 The dorm has four single beds double stacked.
 Locker, etc. Two bathrooms, not en-suite.
 Full kitchen access.
 This accommodation is separate (a few steps away) from the main homestead where we live.

 We provide food for all meals.
 Volunteers are encouraged to partake and serve up dishes that remind them of home or their chosen lifestyle.
 As the gardens are expanding our focus is shifting more to field-to-fork than shopping.
 We like to forage too and if you are lucky (and it is in season) we'll collect mushrooms (cepps) and berries (eg. brambles and goose berries) in the fields and plantation.
 We use meat, eggs, milk and other animal products.
 Some animals come from the farm, some for other places.
 We consider the industry practices specific to the animals in the context of South Africa when we do purchase.
 We welcome tasty alternatives.
 There is a lot to learn.